Skip to content

 • Introduction and General Aspects

 The Psychology Internship year is the culmination of a formal educational process through which trainees learn to apply the breadth of their psychological knowledge to their professional roles in the field.
 Interns receive scholarly training and supervision while participating in a broad range of activities that typically occur in university counseling centers.
-These training experiences are designed to help interns hone their clinical skills, ethical discernment and decision-making abilities, ability to attend to diversity issues, supervisory skills, and professional identity development to prepare them to function as generalists in applied settings.
+These training experiences are designed to help interns hone their clinical skills, ethical discernment and decision-making abilities, cultural competence, supervisory skills, and professional identity development to prepare them to function as generalists in applied settings.
 To facilitate their growth, interns are trained and supervised as they provide clinical services, supervision, crisis intervention, consultation, and community outreach while learning to function as psychologists within a larger organizational system.

 Interns work collaboratively with medical professionals in a multidisciplinary health care setting.
 CAPS is housed geographically and administratively within Student Health Services at Redfern Health Center.
 Student Health Services is an integrated health care facility that offers a range of services to students and is accredited by The Joint Commission.
 This distinction reflects our commitment to uphold high standards of quality in both our delivery and administration of health care services.